-As we ring in 2019, calendar-year cafeteria plans have also started the new 2019 plan year.
-Employers might be wondering whether it is really too late to allow employees to make changes to or even revoke their flexible spending account (FSA) elections, especially if it is prior to the first payroll of the new plan year.
+As we ring in the New Year, 2020 calendar-year cafeteria plans have also started a new Plan Year.
+Employers might be wondering whether it is really too late to allow employees to make changes to, or even revoke, their flexible spending account (FSA) elections, especially if it is prior to the first payroll of the new plan year.

-Once a new plan year has begun, cafeteria plan elections are irrevocable and can only be changed under the following circumstances:
+Once a new plan year has started, cafeteria plan elections are irrevocable and can only be changed under the following circumstances:

-• If a “permitted election” event occurs, as set forth in Treas.
-Reg. § 1.125-4 (For example, marriage/divorce, birth of a child, change in employment status that impacts eligibility, change in cost of coverage for premiums or dependent care to name a few);
+- If a “permitted election” event occurs, as set forth in Treas.
+Reg. § 1.125-4 (For example, marriage/divorce, birth of a child, change in employment status that impacts eligibility, change in cost of premiums or dependent care to name a few);

 Note: This generally does not cover a mistake of law or if an employee elects an amount for an expense that will not be eligible.
 The facts and circumstances will need to be weighed carefully to determine if a change due to a “mistake” is warranted;

-Allowing employees to make changes to their elections outside these parameters could result in hefty tax penalties and fines and could even result in disqualification of the plan.
+Allowing employees to make changes to their elections outside these circumstances could result in hefty tax penalties and fines.
+Allowing changes outside these circumstances can also result in the disqualification of the plan and loss of tax-preferred status for all participants.
 Therefore, we recommend that employers educate employees during open enrollment and advise them to give serious consideration to what elections they make before submitting their enrollment forms, because once a new plan year starts, it can be difficult, and sometimes impossible, to make changes to FSA elections.